freignat91/mlearning/README.md

   - look at the immediate other directions (+1 and -1 regarding the regular chosen one) and if one of them, hasn't been taken more than a given time (100 for now), then this decisions instead of the regular one.
   - This decision will be as usual reinforced or fade considering its consequence on the next loop.

-This way, we train networks on decisions it doesn't show too much on its regular way.
+This way, networks are trained on decisions they don't show too much on their regular way.
 If the "forced" decisions appear to be good, they will be naturally reinforced and then their statistical distribution will be better (>100) and they become regular decisions.

-In version 0.0.3, theses solutions appeared not so good, because there are more decision kinds to take with different kinds of contexts.
+In version 0.0.3, theses solutions appeared not so good, because there are more decision kinds to take with more different kinds of contexts.

-These rules have been removed, a bad decision is not fade anymore and random decisions next to the regular one not taken anymore.
+These rules have been removed, a bad decision is not faded anymore and random decisions next to the regular one not taken anymore.

-Back to the basis, to test if the system should take decision with the network or randomly, the following test is used: `rand() > 1 - gRate`
+Back to the basis, to test if the system should take decision with the network or randomly, the following test is used: `rand() > 1 - gRate` (see chapter `random version network decisions`)
- where:
-- rand() generate an random number between 0 and 1
-- gRate is the good decision rate (good decision number / total decision number)

-if the test is true, the system use the network to take decision otherwise the decision is taken randomly.

-So at the beginning the network has 0% of good decision and `rand() > 1 - gRate` gives `rand() > 1` which is always false, so the decision are taken randomly.
-The random decisions which appear good (which raise the ant happiness) are used to train the network and this one becomes more and mode good. when it reaches for instance 50% of good decisions, the test gives `rand() > 0.5` witch is true half of the time, and half of the time the decisions are taken by the network. when the gRate is closed to 100%, the test gives `rand() > ~0`, which is most of the time true and decision are mostly taken using the network
 This way more the network is good more it is used.

-Using these rules the networks are in capacity to converge if they are able to, but it appears that they stays at about 50% of good answers, which is just not better that random decisions.
+Now the networks are in capacity to converge if they are able to, but it appears that they stays at about 50% of good answers, which is just not better that random decisions.

-Analysing why, it appears that the network are reinforced with not optimal decisions, meaning decisions which are good (they raise the ant happiness), but another ones could have been better (raise more the ant happiness).
+Analysing why, it appears that the networks are reinforced with not optimal decisions, meaning decisions which are good (they raise the ant happiness), but another ones could have been better (raise more the ant happiness).
-Most of the not optimal decisions become bad decisions when the context change, only optimal decision stay good no matter the context.
+Most of the not optimal decisions become bad decisions when the context change, where optimal decision stay good on the larger king of contexts.
 So they need a way to reinforce mostly optimal decisions.

 In order to try to detect the optimal decisions, the system compute permanently the average value of the difference between two happiness values when this difference is positive.
-The system reinforce decision (train the network) if the current difference is upper to the average values, so there is better chance that the decision is one of the better.
+The system reinforce decision (train the network) if the current difference is upper to the average values, so there is better chance that the reinforced decisions are ones of the better.
-This way the networks are train less often, but with a better quality data and converge fast to reach about 100% of good answers
+This way the networks are train less often, but with a better quality data and converge fast to reach about 60-65% of good answers

+That was not enough, something else made the networks not able not converge well.

+Analysing why, it appears that networks was able to chose again and again the same bad decision if the random test which define if decision should be random or network defines several time the network decisions then the network will take mostly 3 times the same answer because the context doesn't change too much between 2 ticks.
+If this answer is bad, then it takes 3 times often the same bad answers
+To avoid that, the test to define if the ant should take a random or a network decision change a little.
+If the previous previous decision was the same that the previous decision and if it appeared as bad then new decision is taken randomly no matter the result of the formula `rand() > 1 - gRate`
+This way the network good decisions rate started to raise about 95% of good answer

 Now, there is another issue: We don't know which network structure(s) should be used.
 3 layers, 4 layers? how many neurones by layer?